GemmaButcher-dev/itscool-ms3/TESTING.md

     As a student, I want to see slang words organized by their first letter, so I can easily find terms that I hear frequently.

   ItScool provides:<br>
+      * A bootstrap accordion where students can browse slang words and their corresponding terminology grouped by the letter they begin with.

 ![screenshot]()